ansible/pinakes/README.md

      *cd ansible-catalog*
  * Install all the dependencies
      *pip install -r requirements.txt*
- * Prep the Database
-      *python3 manage.py migrate*
+ * Prep the Database (Sqlite by default ansible_catalog/catalog.db) *python3 manage.py migrate*
       *python3 manage.py createsuperuser*
+* Check for the existence of the log directory, by default we log to /var/log/ansible_catalog/ if you don't have access to this directory.
+You can use an environment variable CATALOG_LOG_ROOT and set it to the the directory that exists and you have access to e.g.
+  *export CATALOG_LOG_ROOT=/tmp*
+* Setup the development settings file
+   You can override the Database and Tower information in your local development settings file.
+   This settings file should not be checked into github, local settings file name should have a prefix of  **local** e.g.   **ansible_catalog/settings/local_info.py**

+   To store tower info use the following keys

+  * TOWER_TOKEN="Your Token"
+  * TOWER_URL="Your Tower URL"
+  * TOWER_VERIFY_SSL="False"

-* Start the Server
+* Start the Server using development settings *DJANGO_SETTINGS_MODULE=ansible_catalog.settings.development python3 manage.py runserver*

-      *python3 manage.py runserver*
-      *Open your browser and open http://127.0.0.1:8000/catalog/api/v1/portfolios/*
+      Open your browser and open http://127.0.0.1:8000/catalog/api/v1/portfolios/

-      * When prompted provide the userid/password from the createsuperuser step
+      When prompted provide the userid/password from the createsuperuser step

+* After you have tested in the dev environment you can deactivate the virtual env by using *deactivate*